WeirdoAndObserver/the-puddle-theory/README.md

 *Sensitization* — change of state in which the veil “becomes easier to respond next time.”
 Through repeated shaking, the same place in the veil becomes easier to shake.

-*Habituation* — change of state in which “more droplets are needed to obtain the same impression” as the hole deepens.
+*Habituation* — change of state in which “more droplets are needed to obtain the same impression” as the hollow deepens.
 The same stimulus becomes harder to generate the same emotion.

-Sensitization is change at the veil, habituation is change at the hole — they form a pair.
+Sensitization is change at the veil, habituation is change at the hollow — they form a pair.
 Both are concepts that should remain in the theory as changes in opposite directions.

 -----